webprofusion/paypackage/README.md

 ### Problems

 The following issues are the most obvious:
 - Would cached use of a package from a local package manager cache count or not?
-It probably should count in some way but perhaps not as much as full download.
+It probably should count in some way but perhaps not as much as a full download.
 - Disputes over package ownership will be resolved through unspecified means.
 - Disputes over rewards to contributors will be resolved through unspecified means.
-Possibly the package manager needs to hold funds when code contributions become disputed and standard process for abitration would be required.
+Possibly the package manager needs to hold funds when code contributions become disputed and a standard process for abitration would be required.
 - Forking a package, re-branding it and then promoting it to achieve higher usage means the original package owner loses out.
 This may need to be actively discouraged or a penalty system introduced  e.g.:
   - a dispute has been raised, your package is 90% similar to x, so 90% of your earnings will go to x until that changes etc.

-Discussions, suggestions, PRs welcome.
+*Discussions, suggestions, PRs welcome.*